 1. Facebook lead ads

 It is possible to integrate your autoresponder or CRM with Facebook.
-This will help you send your leads straight to your autoresponder or CRM, where an email nurture sequence is waiting to be sent to subscribers.
+This will help you send your leads straight to your autoresponder or CRM, where an email nurture campaign is waiting to be sent to subscribers.
 The easiest way to achieve this is by using Leadsbridge’s Facebook Lead ads sync tool.
 This tool helps you to sync your autoresponder or CRM to Facebook.
 So that as users subscribe, they receive your welcome email series before they get cold.
-This process helps you to avoid downloading your leads manually and then uploading it to your email software.
+This process helps you to avoid downloading your leads manually and then uploading them to your email software.
 It also helps your sales team to reach leads quickly.

 2. Email retargeting